merlos/panatrans-api/README.md

 To release an app that points to the production environment, please contact us by submitting an issue or send a github message to @merlos.

+## Examples of usage

+Examples of usage of this API are available on the `public/examples/` folder.
+Live demos:

+* [Stop density heatmap](http://test-panatrans.herokuapp.com/examples/heatmap/).
+Requests stops and displays a heatmap with the density.
+It uses [jquery](https://jquery.com/), [leaflet](http://leafletjs.com) and [leaflet-heatmap plugin](http://www.patrick-wied.at/static/heatmapjs/).

 ## ROUTES

 ### GET /routes/[?with_trips=true]